b3nnb/azure_looker_cluster/README.md

-# Use terraform to set up a Looker cluster on Azure
+# Use terraform to automatically set up a Looker cluster on Azure

 ## Prerequisites
-1. Download a [terraform binary](https://www.terraform.io/downloads.html) and ensure `terraform` is in your $PATH
+1. Download an appropriate [terraform binary](https://www.terraform.io/downloads.html) and ensure `terraform` is in your $PATH
 2. Install the Azure CLI:
 `curl -L https://aka.ms/InstallAzureCli | bash`
 3. Login to Azure from the command line by typing `az login`